nafizjiwa/REDUX-CORE-API/README.md

     - connect

 ### CREATE A REDUX STORE
-- With a Redux API tool called createStore()
+- createStore() is a Redux API tool
-- Reducer functions describes how a state is updated with actions and returns the next state of the store.
+- A Reducer functions updates State.
+It receives actions --> returns the store's next state.
-- The action (action object) describes how to change the state using its type property
+- The action object describes how to change the state
-- Store's function - execute the reducer with a state and an action
+- Store's function - execute the reducer
                    - enforces one way data flow

         --Manually do what the store does--
         newState = callReducerFunction(withCurrentState, { type: 'andAction' });

-#### Redux helper Function
+#### Redux helper Function to Create a Store
-- `createStore(takesInReducerFunction)` -  to create a 'store'
+- Call `createStore(takesInReducerFunction)` -  to create a 'store'
 - Store - is an object
           1. Holds state,
           2. Receives action dispatches and